-As of March 10, 2015, our principal stockholder, Berkley Capital Investors, L.P., or Berkley, owned approximately 28.0% of our outstanding voting shares.
+As of January 31, 2016, our principal stockholder, Berkley Capital Investors, L.P., or Berkley, owned approximately 20.7% of our outstanding voting shares.
 Therefore, Berkley may have the ability to influence us through its ownership position.
 Berkley may be able to determine all matters requiring stockholder approval.
-For example, it may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets, or other major corporate transaction.
-This may prevent or discourage unsolicited acquisition proposals or offers for our common shares that you may feel are in your best interest as one of our stockholders.
-In addition, certificate of incorporation and bylaws do not permit cumulative voting in the election of directors.
+For example, it may be able to control elections of directors, amendments of our organizational documents, or approval of any merger, sale of assets or other major corporate transaction.
+This may prevent or discourage unsolicited acquisition proposals or offers for our common shares that other stockholders feel are not in their best interests.
+In addition, our certificate of incorporation and bylaws do not permit cumulative voting in the election of directors.
 The absence of cumulative voting makes it more difficult for a minority stockholder to gain a seat on our board of directors to influence our board's decision regarding a takeover.